LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Conclusions

-In this paper, we have demonstrated how to break the privacy of secure aggregation in federated learning through a malicious server that sends customized modified models to each client.
-The attack works by inserting a client-specific convolutional layer followed by two fully connected layers in front of the original application model.
-Our key design idea is to send customized convolutional kernels to each client, an identity mapping set, that separates the weight gradients of data points between clients despite the use of secure aggregation.
+In this paper, we have demonstrated how to break the privacy of secure aggregation in FedAVG federated learning through a malicious server that sends customized models to clients.
+Our key design idea is to send customized convolutional kernels to each client, an identity mapping set, that separates the weight gradients from the clients despite the use of secure aggregation.
 The server then uses these weight gradients to reconstruct the original data points.
-We are the first to achieve a privacy attack in FL that scales well, with the size of the batch and the number of clients.
-For us to handle an increasing batch size, the fully connected layer size increases linearly and so the number of parameters increases linearly.
-For us to handle an increasing number of clients, the size of the convolutional layer increases linearly and so the total number of parameters grows linearly, while the number of non-zero parameters stays constant.
-We show empirically that our leakage rate is between 70-80\% with CIFAR-100, Tiny ImageNet, and MNIST with 100 clients, while that of the state-of-the-art is less than 1\% when the same number of non-zero parameters is used.
-We can operate in non-IID setting, which is an important subclass of FL.
-For this, we learn the client-specific parameters through an initial few updates, often through just a single training round.
+Using our proposed convolutional scaling factor, the attack can avoid model inconsistency and achieve a higher leakage rate in FedAVG than FedSGD attacks.
+We are the first to achieve a privacy attack in FL with FedAVG that scales well with the size of the local dataset and the number of clients.
+For us to handle an increasing local dataset size, the fully connected layer size increases linearly.
+To handle an increasing number of clients, the size of the convolutional layer increases linearly and so the total number of parameters grows linearly, while the number of non-zero parameters stays constant.
+We achieve high reconstruction quality and a leakage rate between 76-86\% for CIFAR-100, Tiny ImageNet, and MNIST with 100 clients, while that of the state-of-the-art is less than 1\%. \smallbreak \textbf{Acknowledgements.} This work was supported by Army Research Lab under Contract No. W911NF-2020-221, National Science Foundation CNS-2038986, Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0156, ARO award W911NF1810400, and ONR Award No. N00014-16-1-2189.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsors.